00

 Cart abandonment considers the percentage of website visitors who add items to their shopping carts but then leave before finishing their purchases.

 Cart abandonment is a vital metric to track because it’s one of the most significant challenges eCommerce businesses face.
-According to Baymard Institute, the average cart abandonment rate for e-commerce stores is around 69%.
+According to the Baymard Institute, the average cart abandonment rate for e-commerce stores is around 69%.

 Cart Abandonment Rate = {1 - (Number of Completed Purchases / Number of Carts Created)} x 100.